Vivian Nesbitt – Actress

 Si’s body of published work includes 16 CDs of his original songs, including six releases on the Dutch record label Strictly Country Records, plus albums on Rounder, Flying Fish, and the Swiss label Doubletime Music; a CD of original songs for children, Good Times and Bedtimes; a collection of traditional labor and civil rights songs recorded with Pete Seeger and Jane Sapp; and the songs and/or scripts for seven musicals.

-In 2003, John and Viv launched Art of the Song.
-This one-hour, listener-supported weekly radio program is heard on over 100 stations across North America.
-They have interviewed some of the biggest names in the industry with a focus on the universal truths common to all creative expression.
+In 2003, John and Viv launched Art of the Song, a one-hour, weekly public radio program now heard on over 100 stations across North America.
+The two have interviewed some of the biggest names in the industry like Roger Daltry (The Who), Smokey Robinson, Judy Collins, Donald Fagen (Steely Dan), Joan Osborn, and Jorma Kaukonen (Hot Tuna, Jefferson Airplane), to name a few.
+The interviews focus on the universal truths common to all creative expression.

-John and Viv now live in their 32-foot Winnebago Cambria–The MoJo Motorhome–and are pleased to share Mother Jones in Heaven with audiences across North America and beyond!
+Now with their home-base in Saratoga Springs, NY, John and Vivian spend half of the year in their 32-foot Winnebago Cambria – The MoJo Motorhome – and are pleased to share Mother Jones in Heaven with audiences across North America and beyond!